pie-framework/pie-player-components/readme.md

 # TODO

+Element Registry
+This is not working yet.
+Goal is for these components to use a controller that maintains a registry of which custom elements are installed and only reach out to the bundle build service when it needs new one(s).

 - [ ] send an OPTIONS request to build service and have a loading status if there's a 503, and re-try
 - [ ] pie-loader should manage loading bundles for an item
-- [ ] pie-loader should handle the possiblity of two versions of a PIE being loaded
+- [ ] pie-loader should handle the possiblity of two versions of a PIE being loaded (will probably need build service update to include version in global key)
 - [ ] implement docs
 - [ ] implement pie-author
+- [ ] handle re-setting of same player/author with a new config
+- [ ] export a pie-loader tag/component that holds the loading controller and can wrap player/author to provide some control over loader behavior.
+This will make it exportable so can be used with pie-demo or anything else that needs loading.